urban-1/git-puller/README.md

     in the main repository, notify people for the release or ensure correct permissions for other teams/groups to edit
 -   Email notifications for any warnings or errors detected on a per-repo basis
+-   Email notifications when a merge happens successfully
+-   Summary notification for all projects (TODO)

 ## Usage ##